 Bing allows its users to adjust their bids for various device types, including mobile devices and tablets.
 In other words, you can increase or decrease your bid for traffic coming from desktops, tablets, and smartphones.
 Furthermore, you can opt out of desktop and tablet searches, and target only mobile searches.

-- Bids and budgets: Bing Ads has different minimum bid and budget requirements than Google AdWords.
+- Bids and budgets: Bing Ads has different minimum bid and budget requirements than Google Ads.
 By default, Bing raises any bids and budgets that are too low its minimum requirements.
 During import setup, you can opt out of these increases, but Bing Ads won’t import campaigns that are below the default minimums.

 - Targeting options: Targeting options such as location targeting and time of day targeting are significantly different in each platform.
 You definitely need to review these options on Bing before launching your campaign.

 - Negative keywords: Bing Ads does not use broad match negative keywords.
-If you have set up broad match negative keywords in Google AdWords, those will be treated as phrase match negative keywords when importing to Bing Ads.
+If you have set up broad match negative keywords in Google Ads, those will be treated as phrase match negative keywords when importing to Bing Ads.

 4. Bing Allows You to Control Search Demographics